cloudinary-devs/upload-minisite/README.md

 editable_smd: ['photographer']
 ht<span>tps://upload-minisite.cloudinary.us/\<your environment id\>/photographers?photographer=Jane

+**Validating the Configuration Using a JSON Schema**

+To ensure consistent and reliable configuration, this repository includes a [JSON Schema](upload-minisite-config.schema.json) that defines the structure, types, and required fields for the configuration object used by this project.

+This schema allows:

+Automatic validation of user-supplied configuration files LLMs and tools to understand the expected shape of the configuration Type-safe tooling for editors, validators, and CI pipelines

+Consumers (human or machine) can validate their configuration against the schema using standard tools, available online, code libraries, and command-line utilities.

 ### 3. Testing

 Make sure that you can access the JSON from a web browser as